What’s a geoplace?

 - Search for a specific geoplace or set of geoplaces using the search box and Sort By options available.

-- Edit an existing geoplace by selecting the geoplace name and then moving the vertices of the polygon or circumference points of the circle to resize or reshape the area, as appropriate.
+- Edit an existing geoplace by selecting the geoplace name and then moving the circumference points of the circle to resize or reshape the area, as appropriate.

 - Delete a geoplace by selecting Delete in the geoplace row.